Eduardo Noriega (Mexican actor)

-Eduardo Noriega (September 25, 1916 - August 14, 2007) was a Mexican film actor who appeared in over 100 films, mainly Mexican.
+Eduardo Noriega (September 25, 1916 - August 14, 2007) was a Mexican film actor who appeared in over 100 films.

 His best-known English-language role was as Don Francisco from San Jose in Zorro, The Gay Blade (1981).
 Other film roles included Cameahwait in The Far Horizons (1955), Señor Dominguez in Of Love and Desire (1963), and Inspector Talmadge in Tarzan and the Valley of Gold (1966).

 Noriega also appeared in several television productions, such as La esposa virgen and Entre el amor y el odio.

 Family

 He was married twice.
 He had four children with his first wife: Eduardo, Ricardo, Esteban and Laura.
 Ricardo followed in his father's footsteps and went into acting.
 His son, Esteban, preceded him in death.